AnonymousDeepDeducingCode/DeepDeducing/README.md

 # DeepDeducing
-This page contains the basic Deep Deducing code for its application in Game Theory.
+This page contains the basic Deep Deducing code for demonstration of its functionality.

 # Content
 Please run the codes started with "Run"